wp-plugins/genesis-club-lite/readme.txt

 * How do I display a post image gallery in the sidebar with a lightbox - see http://www.diywebmastery.com/3910/post-image-gallery-widget-lightbox

 == Screenshots ==

 1. Display settings
 1. Frequently Asked Questions Before Clicking A Question
 1. Frequently Asked Questions After Clicking A Question

 == Changelog ==

+= 1.9 =
+* Add support for 301 Redirects imported from Yoast
+* Add migration feature to move SEO settings from Genesis to Yoast or from Yoast to Genesis
+* Make the feature to scroll the FAQ accordion to the top of the page optional
+* Make all admin notices dismissible

 = 1.8.4 =
 * Add media queries to improve handling of themes that change menu padding for different device sizes